WPitera/Show-Recommendation-System/README.md

 - Create a new branch for your feature or bug fix.
 - Submit a pull request with a detailed description of your changes.
 - Follow the existing code style and include appropriate tests.

+- William handled the coding, with some help from John
+- John organized the presentation, with some help from William
+- We both worked on the readme

 ---